Table of Contents

 1) Secretory defect

-In a secretory defect, there is a failure of secretion of H+ by intercalated cells, possibly due to defective H+ ATPase, H+/K+ ATPase, or HCO3–/Cl– exchanger.
+In a secretory defect, there is a failure to secrete H+ by intercalated cells, possibly due to defective H+ ATPase, H+/K+ ATPase, or HCO3–/Cl– exchanger.
 This type of RTA is also called classic distal RTA or rate-limiting RTA.

 2) Non-secretory defect